RyanKeyesB/RyanKeyesB/README.md

 - 👋 Hi, I’m @RyanKeyesB
 - 👀 I’m interested in ...
-Art. writting and animals!
+Art ,writting, book , video games and animals!
+(And friends and family ig..)
 - 🌱 I’m currently learning ...
-Everyhting in school?
+How to make interative stories!
-- 💞️ I’m looking to collaborate on ...Anything fantasy, romance or horro based!
+- 💞️ I’m looking to collaborate on ...Anything fantasy, romance or horror based!
-- 📫 How to reach me ... (sorry not yet!)
+- 📫 How to reach me ... (sorry!
+Not open to collab yet!)
-- 😄 Pronouns: ...She/her
+- 😄 Pronouns: ...She/her (They?)
 - ⚡ Fun fact: ...
-FNAFFFFF
+Fnaf and hellaverse, Am i right? *wink

 <!---
 RyanKeyesB/RyanKeyesB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.